Site Overlay

 What do Renal Dialysis Technicians do?

-Renal dialysis technicians operate and maintain kidney dialysis machines to remove waste and excess fluids from patients’ blood, preparing them for treatment, monitoring their progress during treatment, and documenting the sessions.
+Renal dialysis technicians operate and maintain kidney dialysis machines to remove waste and excess fluids from patients’ blood, prepare them for treatment, monitor their progress during treatment, and document the sessions.

 Key duties include operating the machines, administering medications, monitoring and recording vital signs, providing patient comfort and education, performing sanitary procedures, and collaborating with nurses and physicians.